-In early 2020, the BMA GP committee and NHS England/Improvement jointly agreed a new recruitment scheme initiative to increase the number of partners in general practice.
-The new to partnership scheme was launched in July 2020.
+In early 2020, the BMA GP committee and NHS England jointly agreed a new recruitment scheme initiative to increase the number of partners in general practice.
+The new to partnership scheme was subsequently launched in July 2020.

 About the scheme

-The scheme provides up to £20,000 as an incentive payment for new partners.
-In return, the partner agrees to provide a minimum number of clinical sessions per week for five years.
+The scheme provided up to £20,000 as an incentive payment for new partners.
+In return, the partner agreed to provide a minimum number of clinical sessions per week for five years.

-The minimum requirement is two sessions per week, with the funding increasing on a sliding scale.
-Additional funding is provided as a contribution toward the employer costs for this payment.
+The minimum requirement was two sessions per week, with the funding increasing on a sliding scale.
+Additional funding was provided as a contribution toward the employer costs for this payment.

-In addition, in the first year the new partner can access funding for business training to maximise their effectiveness in running a business.
+In addition, in the first year the new partner could access funding for business training to maximise their effectiveness in running a business.

 You can read more about the scheme on the NHS England website.

-Practicing clinicians from the following professions are eligible:
+Practicing clinicians from the following professions were eligible:

 - general practitioner